 Arrest Warrants in Colorado

-If a Denver, Aurora, or Littleton police officer speaks with an alleged victim and they are convinced you are guilty of a serious crime, they will obtain an arrest warrant.
+If a Denver, Aurora, or Littleton police officers speak with an alleged victim and if they're convinced you're guilty of a serious crime, they will obtain an arrest warrant.
 The purpose of an arrest warrant in Centennial, Arvada, or Greenwood Village is to remove the person from their support system before they can escape or contact a criminal defense lawyer for insight and to be advised of their rights.
-This isolation is crucial for the prosecution’s case.
+This isolation is crucial for the prosecution's case.
 You will be arrested and held in a county jail, away from friends, family, and access to lawyers.
-While in jail, Lakewood, Englewood, and Sheridan police can try to pressure you to talk, attempt to get a confession, and gather evidence unimpeded.
+While in jail, Lakewood, Englewood, or Sheridan police can try to pressure you to talk, attempt to get a confession, and gather evidence unimpeded.
 If a person confesses to a crime, this is the best evidence that can be presented to the jury by the prosecution.

 Contact a lawyer if you've been the subject of either warrant.